 For SUBDIVISIONS

-IN CONSIDERATION OF the site plan and subdivision approval granted by the Planning Board of the City of Portland to the proposed 72 Bishop Street Apartments, Project ID 2015-060 shown on the Subdivision Plat (Exhibit A) recorded in Cumberland Registry of Deeds in Plan Book ____, Page ____ submitted by Avesta Bishop Street LP and associated Grading, Drainage & Erosion Control Plan Sheet L3 Grading, Drainage & Utilities Plan REV Date 02-05-16 (Exhibit B) prepared by Mitchell & Associates (agent) of 70 Center Street, Portland, Maine 04101 dated and pursuant to a condition thereof, Avesta Bishop Street LP a Maine limited liability company with a principal place of business in Portland, Maine, and having a mailing address of 307 Cumberland Avenue, the owner of the subject premises, does hereby agree, for itself, its successors and assigns (the “Owner”), as follows:
+IN CONSIDERATION OF the site plan and subdivision approval granted by the Planning Board of the City of Portland to the proposed 72 Bishop Street Apartments, Project ID 2015-060, described in Exhibit A attached hereto and made a part hereof, and shown on the Subdivision Plat recorded in Cumberland Registry of Deeds in Plan Book ____, Page ____ submitted by Avesta Bishop Street LP and associated Grading, Drainage & Erosion Control Plan Sheet L3 Grading, Drainage & Utilities Plan REV Date 02-05-16 (copy attached as Exhibit B) prepared by Mitchell & Associates (agent) of 70 Center Street, Portland, Maine 04101 dated and pursuant to a condition thereof, Avesta Bishop Street LP a Maine limited partnership with a principal place of business in Portland, Maine, and having a mailing address of 307 Cumberland Avenue, Portland, Maine 04101, the owner of the subject premises (the “Owner”), does hereby agree, for itself, its successors and assigns, as follows:

 Maintenance Agreement

-That it, its successors and assigns, will, at its own cost and expense and at all times in perpetuity, maintain in good repair and in proper working order the R-Tank Storm Water treatment system and appurtenant storm drain pipes, filter strip underdrain pipes, and catch basins), (hereinafter collectively referred to as the “stormwater system”), as shown on Sheet L3 Grading, Drainage & Utilities Plan, REV Date 02-05-16 in Exhibit B and in strict compliance with the approved Stormwater Maintenance and Inspection Agreement (Bishop Street Stormwater Inspection and Maintenance Plan) prepared for the Owner by Ransom Consulting, Inc. (copy attached in Exhibit C) and Chapter 32 of the Portland City Code.
+That it, its successors and assigns, will, at its own cost and expense and at all times in perpetuity, maintain in good repair and in proper working order the R-Tank Storm Water treatment system and appurtenant storm drain pipes, outlet control structure, manmade pervious surfaces, vegetated soil filter, roof drain filter strip underdrain pipes, catch basins and Bio Clean Environmental Downspout Filter (BC-DF), (hereinafter collectively referred to as the “stormwater system”), as shown on Sheet L3 Grading, Drainage & Utilities Plan, REV Date 02-05-16 attached as Exhibit B and in strict compliance with the approved Stormwater Maintenance and Inspection Agreement (Bishop Street Stormwater Inspection and Maintenance Plan) prepared for the Owner by Ransom Consulting, Inc. (copy attached as Exhibit C) and the annual inspections and reporting requirements under Chapter 32 of the Portland City Code.

-Owner of the subject premises further agrees, at its own cost, to keep a Stormwater Maintenance Log.
+Owner further agrees, at its own cost, to keep a Stormwater Maintenance Log.
 Such log shall be made available for inspection by the City of Portland upon reasonable notice and request.

-Said agreement is for the benefit of the said City of Portland and all persons in lawful possession of said premises and abutters thereto; further, that the said City of Portland and said persons in lawful possession may enforce this Agreement by an action at law or in equity in any court of competent jurisdiction; further, that after giving the Owner written notice and a stated time to perform, the said City of Portland, by its authorized agents or representatives, may, but is not obligated to, enter upon said premises to maintain, repair, or replace said stormwater system in the event of any failure or neglect thereof, the cost and expense thereof to be reimbursed in full to the said City of Portland by the Owner upon written demand.
+Said agreement is for the benefit of the said City of Portland and all persons in lawful possession of said premises and abutters thereto; further, that the said City of Portland and said persons in lawful possession may enforce this Agreement by an action at law or in equity in any court of competent jurisdiction; further, that after giving the Owner written notice and a stated time to perform, not less than sixty (60) days, the said City of Portland, by its authorized agents or representatives, may, but is not obligated to, enter upon said premises to maintain, repair, or replace said stormwater system in the event of any failure or neglect thereof, the cost and expense thereof to be reimbursed in full to the said City of Portland by the Owner upon written demand.
 Any funds owed to the City under this paragraph shall be secured by a lien on the property.

 This Agreement shall also not be construed to allow any change or deviation from the requirements of the subdivision and/or site plan most recently and formally approved by the Planning Board of the City of Portland.